gautam-07/Algorithms/README.md

 <pre>
 <h1 align="center"> <a href="https://en.wikipedia.org/wiki/Algorithm">Algorithms</a></h1>
-<p>One of the things that I learned when I was studying DSA(Data Structures And Algorithms) was that it is not beneficial to just study the Algorithms and learn how they are implemented.
-Instead try to implement them on your own</p>
+One of the things that I learned when I was studying DSA(Data Structures And Algorithms) was that it is not beneficial to just study the Algorithms and learn how they are implemented.
+Instead try to implement them on your own.

-<p>So I decided, the only way to understand the algorithm I have to implement it by myself.
-So, this repository includes all the algorithms that I have implemented using C/C++</p>
+So I decided, the only way to understand the algorithm I have to implement it by myself.
+So, this repository includes all the algorithms that I have implemented using C/C++.
 </pre>

 <br>